nodejs/web-team/onboarding/web-infra.md

-# Web Infrastructure Onboarding
+# @nodejs/web-infra Onboarding

-This document is an outline of the tasks necessary to onboard a new member of the Web Infrastructure team.
+This document is an outline of the tasks necessary to onboard a new member of the Web Infrastructure team (@nodejs/web-infra).

-Please note these tasks should only be performed after the person's nomination has passed.
+Please note these tasks should only be performed after an individual's nomination has passed.

 ## Tasks